This post may contain affiliate links.

 Alright.
 So I know it’s a tall claim…” Life-changing peanut butter noodles” but I’m serious when I say that these noodles are life changing.
 They even rival my Ramen Stir Fry Noodles, Sesame Noodles and Garlic Noodles.

 These Peanut Butter Noodles are one of those back-pocket recipes you can make with ingredients that you probably already have on hand.
 That’s one thing I love about Asian noodle recipes, they’re always quick, easy to make, and made with pantry staples!
+If you’re a peanut butter lover, this Peanut Butter Tofu would taste fantastic on top.

 Key Ingredients and Substitutions